 I personally love being a travel “designer.”
 My focus/niche is on the affluent, luxury market which is richly saturated in Caribbean travel and cruising.
 But niche specialties are endless.
 I am happy with my lifestyle choice, as this is more than a career for me.
 My digital agency allows me to reach hundreds of people that I wouldn’t be able to reach with a brick-and-mortar agency!
 I recommend this career choice to anyone who dares to dream big!

 Queens of Virtue is happy to rise up women who want to explore a career and lifestyle in the travel industry.
-We want to help travel agents, writers/bloggers, photographers & enthusiast – to harness the power of their “passion”…to make it their paycheck!
-We are always growing and expanding and would be happy to assist female entrepreneurs in with their business.
+We want to help travel agents, writers/bloggers, photographers & enthusiasts – to harness the power of their “passion”…to make it their paycheck!
+We are always growing and expanding and would be happy to assist female entrepreneurs in their business.
 We hope to be able to offer grants, sponsorship & scholarships to bloggers and travelpreneurs in the future!